Get started

 DNS-based routing with an app connector

 App connectors let you route traffic bound for SaaS applications or managed services by proxying DNS for the target domains and advertising the subnet routes for the observed DNS results.
-This is useful for cases where the application has an allowlist of IP addresses which can connect to it; the IP addresses of the nodes running an app connector can be added to the allowlist, and all nodes on the tailnet will use that IP address for their traffic egress.
+This is useful for cases where the application has an allowlist of IP addresses which can connect to it; the IP addresses of the nodes running an app connector can be added to the allowlist, and all nodes in the tailnet will use that IP address for their traffic egress.

 Kubernetes services and API server proxy with Tailscale Kubernetes operator